vyca2017/content/content/reference/platform/data-schema/types.md

 # GraphQL Types

 A *GraphQL type* defines the structure for a certain type of your data.
-If you are familiar with SQL databases you can think of a model as the schema for a table.
+If you are familiar with SQL databases you can think of a type as the schema for a table.
 A type has a name, an optional description and one or multiple [fields](!alias-teizeit5se).

 An instantiation of a type is called a *node*.
 The collection of all nodes is what you would refer to as "your data".
 The term node refers to a node inside your data graph.